Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: Background and Motivation

 Suppose we observe $n$ independent subjects with data, $D=\{Y_i, A_i, W_i, V_i \}_{1:n}$.
-Let $S_v = \{i : V_i = v \}$ contain the indices of subjects in stratum $V=v$ and let $n_v$ denote the cardinality/size of $S_v$ such that $n=\sum_v n_v$.
-Bayesian inference typically proceeds by obtaining a posterior over the regression $E[ Y \mid A, V, W ]$.
-For instance, with a linear additive specification, this amounts to just finding a posterior over the intercept and slope coefficients.
-However, as discussed in the introduction, an array of more flexible BNP models have been used.
-Importantly, we must also estimate the conditional confounder distributions $P_v(W)$ as it is typically unknown in applications.
-From the perspective of causal estimation this is just a nuisance parameter and we would like to do this as flexibly as possible.
+Let $S_v = \{i : V_i = v \}$ contain the indices of subjects in stratum $V=v$ and let $n_v$ denote the cardinality of $S_v$ such that $n=\sum_v n_v$.
+Bayesian inference typically proceeds by obtaining a posterior over $E[ Y \mid A, V, W ]$ and $P_v(w)$ which together induce a posterior over the target $\Psi(v)$.
+As discussed in the introduction, many BNP models exist for the former.
+Efficient estimation of the latter via the HBB is the chief objective of this paper, but first we review some popular alternatives.
 One approach is to plug in the empirical distribution $\hat P_v(w) = \frac{1}{n_v} \sum_{i \in S_v } \delta_{W_i}(w)$ - where $\delta_x(\cdot)$ denotes the degenerate distribution at $x$.
 For compactness we sometimes denote these as simply $P_v$ and $\delta_x$.
 This places uniform mass of $1/n_v$ on each confounder vectors observed in stratum $v$.
-This can be viewed as Efron's bootstrap because ``sampling the data with replacement'' is formally defined as drawing from this empirical distribution: in every iteration, each data vector is selected into the bootstrap resample with probability $1/n_v$.
-For ATE estimation, the same is often done for the joint distribution, $\hat P(l) = \frac{1}{n} \sum_{i=1}^n \delta_{L_i}(l)$.
-This is precisely the approach of Hill \cite{hill2011} when computing ATEs with a BART prior on $E[ Y \mid A, L ]$.
-Indeed, as Ding et al. \cite{ding2018} note in their discussion of Bayesian causal inference, this is still a popular choice in the literature.